MegaByteMark/DbToMermaidERD/README.md

 ### Files in `SqlServer` Folder

-- `SqlServer-Exmaple-Schema.sql`: Script to crete the example Sql Server database used in this repository.
+- `SqlServer-Example-Schema.sql`: Script to create the example Sql Server database used in this repository.
 - `SqlServer-Mermaid-Script.sql`: The script you will need for Sql Server to convert a database schema to [Mermaid](https://mermaid-js.github.io/) `erDiagram` format.
 - `SqlServer-Example.md`: Example [Mermaid](https://mermaid-js.github.io/) `erDiagram` output from the example database.